 Securities Registered with the SEC.
-In October 2008, CenterPoint Energy and CenterPoint Houston jointly registered indeterminate principal amounts of CenterPoint Houston's general mortgage bonds and CenterPoint Energy's senior debt securities and junior subordinated debt securities and an indeterminate number of CenterPoint Energy's shares of common stock, shares of preferred stock, as well as stock purchase contracts and equity units.
-In addition, CERC Corp. has a shelf registration statement covering \$500 million principal amount of senior debt securities.
+CenterPoint Energy, CenterPoint Houston and CERC Corp. have filed a joint shelf registration statement with the SEC covering indeterminate principal amounts of CenterPoint Houston's general mortgage bonds, CERC Corp.'s senior debt securities and CenterPoint Energy's senior debt securities and junior subordinated debt securities and an indeterminate number of CenterPoint Energy's shares of common stock, shares of preferred stock, as well as stock purchase contracts and equity units.

 Temporary Investments.
-As of April 27, 2010, CenterPoint Houston had external temporary investments of \$332 million, which excludes funds held in trust for the payment of debt service on transition and system restoration bonds.
+As of October 15, 2010, CenterPoint Houston had external temporary investments of \$58 million, which excludes funds held in trust for the payment of debt service on transition and system restoration bonds.